dosbox-staging/dosbox-staging.github.io/content/downloads/linux/index.md

 Our pre-compiled builds run on most Linux distributions (x86\_64 only for now).
 They depend on the following packages:

-⚠️ *Tarball builds have FluidSynth 2.x feature disabled.*
+⚠️ *Tarball package has FluidSynth 2.x feature disabled.*

 #### Fedora